Sarah-Connie/T3A2-A/README.md

     - As Michael, I want to add a new missing person report so that others can help in the search.
         - As Michael, I want to add a new missing person report to reach a greater audience more quickly because I do not have enough time to do a press conference for every missing person.
     - As Michael, I want to delete a missing person report so that families can recieve peace and closure once a case is closed.
     >
-- Julia, Generic User (any user not of the admin/police type, and also logged in):
+    ##### Acceptance criteria:
+    - Create a login form to allow police to enter details and access their dashboard/portal
+    - Include search option within dashboard for police to query the data
+    - Ability to search current cases from a generic user and modify details
+    - Create a form to add a new missing person to the database
+    - Include a button to completely remove a missing person from the database
 >
+- ##### Julia, Generic User (any user not of the admin/police type, and also logged in):
+    >
+    - As Julia, I want to be able to create an account as I have been recently affected by a missing person.
+        - As Julia, I want to be able to create a new account so I can share that my daughter has recently gone missing.
-    - As Julia, I want to be update a missing person report so that people can help me find my missing daughter.
+    - As Julia, I want to be create a new missing person report for my daughter so that people can help me find her.
     - As Julia, I want to be able to share my missing person report on my social media so that other people can view reliable and organized information.
         - As Julia, I want to be able to share my missing person report on my social media so that other people can view reliable and organized information and continue to share it easily on their profiles too.
     - As Julia, I want to lodge new missing person reports so that can raise awareness for other peoples' missing children.
     - As Julia, I want to be able to find relevant resources on the site so that I can get mental health support.
         - As Julia, I want to be able to find relevant resources on the site so that I can get mental health support without feeling like I am not doing enough to help find my daughter.
     >
+    ##### Acceptance criteria:
+    - Create a signup form for new users to enter details and become a member of the database
+    - Create a form accessible from the dashboard, for logged-in users to create a new report
+    - Incorporate a special feature so anyone can directly share report information to an external social media platform
+    - Ability to view from the dashboard all reports logged to user account in order to keep track of currently active reports
+    - Clearly display resource options such as counselling, emergency hotlines, tip hotlines, etc.
+>
-- Steve, Public User:
+- ##### Steve, Public User:
     >
     - As Steve, I want to view a list of missing persons by locality so that I can bring more awareness to them during my news reports.
     - As Steve, I want to search a list of missing persons by different fields so that I can bring more awareness to the prevalence of missing children (example).